Leather care advice from our Chemists

 Why we always use protection

-The Leather Love cleaning and conditioning formulation does not do much for stopping those unwanted, but always “just seem to happen” stains you get in day to day use.
-You need a special protectant to help guard from these. this is why we made the Leather Guard.
-First off, it helps reduce the wear on your seats as you hop in and out, you know those places like the side bolsters, top edges, which always get a inevitable rubbing as you move across them.
-It puts down a barrier to help massively with this.
+The Leather Love cleaning and conditioning formulation does not do much for stopping the daily wear and tear you get in day to day use.
+Let alone those “just seem to happen” stains you tend to get in day to day use, especially if you have kids or pets.
+You need a special protectant to help guard from these, this is why we made the Leather Guard.
+First off, it significantly helps reduce the wear on your seats bolsters, stitching and seams as you hop in and out from your car, which suffer the inevitable rubbing as you move across them.
+The Leather Guard puts down a mircoscopic barrier to help prevent this damage from occuring.

 Some of the many other incidents it has also helped with over the years would be; Brand new Audi A8, driving around a corner and the cup holder was reluctant to hold onto the skinny can of Red bull.
 Into my lap it went, dispensing all over my jeans and into the wonderfully warm heated seats, not a good combination… Some quick work with the Leather Love cleaned and mopped them up, no damage.
 Had there been no Leather Guard protectant there, it could have been a tasteful nice yellow stain trapped in the seat, while always telling your passengers, “It was red bull I assure you”.

-Blue jeans stains are a beauty, the family E class Merc has a white interior, looked great on the brochure, but in real life they are a bit harder to look after than darker leather interiors.
+Blue jeans stains are another comman issue, the family E class Merc has a light cream interior, looked great on the brochure, but in real life they are a bit harder to look after than darker leather interiors.
 We had been using the Leather Love and Leather Guard on them and they still look like new.
 Twice now, wet jeans have made their way into the car, one time left to sit for over a week.
-But the Leather Love has been able to remove any stains nice and easy, with no damage or staining to the leather at all.
+But the Leather Love has been able to remove any stains nice and easy, thanks to the Leather Guards protective layer, allowing an easy wipe off of the stain, with no damage to the leather at all.

 Scuff marks on a new Bentley GT was another one, from rubbing of an expensive leather belt onto the light leather interior, was easily removed with a quick go over of the Leather Love no issues.